top of page

 2. Click on an area of interest and Zoom in.

 3. Go to the tool bar.
-Choose the profile icon.
+Chick the Profile icon.

-7. To see your profile(s), right click on your highlighted profile line and choose “Add profile to existing chart”.
+6. To see your profile(s), right click on your highlighted profile line and choose “Add profile to existing chart”.
 This opens a "View and Configure Chart".
-You can also open this window form the Quick Access icon.
+Note: The square marks where the profile line begins on the chart.

 Radial/Crater Profile lines